-John Beal is a film and television composer, who is most well-known not only for his work on numerous hit television shows, but as the industry's leading composer of original scores for theatrical motion picture trailers for over thirty years.
+John Beal is a film and television composer and conductor, who is most well-known not only for his work on numerous hit television shows, but as the industry's leading composer of original scores for theatrical motion picture trailers for over thirty years.
 Beal specialized in actual scoring for trailers, rather than creating library music which would be randomly licensed and plugged into marketing campaigns.
-Beal is the President of Reeltime Creative, formerly Reeltime Music.
+Working with Hollywood's movie marketing pioneer Andrew J. Kuehn, John was an integral part of the ground-breaking creation of today's definitive contemporary motion picture trailer form.
+John Beal is recognized throughout the industry as the creative who defined its musical style and template.
+Beal is the President of Reeltime Creative.

 John began piano studies at age six.
 By age eight, he had moved to La Cañada-Flintridge, California and was singing with a professional boys choir.
 His first job as a professional musician was as a drummer at age ten.
 In junior high school, he appeared on shows hosted by Steve Allen and Dick Clark.
 With studies at San Diego State and UCLA behind him, his musical career was interrupted by combat service in the United States Marine Corps, where he was decorated for heroism, bravery, valor and gallantry.

 John quickly returned to Hollywood to pursue his dream.
 In his twenties, he had already worked with Olivia Newton-John, Johnny Mathis, Gladys Knight, B.B.
 King, Ella Fitzgerald, Phyllis Diller (as her conductor and straight man) and many more stars as their music director and arranger.
 John began studying with composer mentors Earle Hagen, Dominic Frontiere and George Duning, while ghostwriting and orchestrating for many other major film and television composers and conducting for variety television shows.
 He also contributed original music to Disneyland, Walt Disney World, and Enchanted Village.